DenverCoder1/github-readme-streak-stats/README.md

   3. On the page that comes up, click **"Deploy Now"**
   4. Visit the **"Settings"** tab and scroll down to **Environment Variables**
-  5. Visit [this link](https://github.com/settings/tokens/new?description=GitHub%20Readme%20Streak%20Stats) to create a new Personal Access Token
+  5. Visit [this link](https://github.com/settings/tokens/new?description=GitHub%20Readme%20Streak%20Stats) to create a new Personal Access Token (no scopes required)
   6. Scroll to the bottom and click **"Generate token"**
   7. **Add the token** to the environment variables with the label `TOKEN` and your username as `USERNAME`, then click Save.